Find Grad Schools

 Master’s Degrees in Engineering Physics

 There are 23 colleges and univerities across the nation that offer a master's degree in engineering physics.
-In recent years, the majority of the students getting degrees in this area were male, and 21 were from an underrepresented racial-ethnic group.
-Also, 38.4% of engineering physics graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were men, and 12% were students from an underrepresented racial-ethnic group.
+Also, 36.9% of engineering physics graduates were international students.

 Education Levels of Engineering Physics Majors